 Weekly readings, adhering to class-created contract.

-2 race narratives, interview project, reading responses, active in-class participation.
+2 race narratives, reading reflections, active in-class participation.

 Note: These dates may change before registration begins.